Personal websites & portfolios

 When you hit this point, you have a few options: simplify what you're asking for, try describing it differently, or accept that this particular feature might need a different approach.
 Sometimes, the pragmatic thing to do is move on and come back to it later.

-This is the section that I want you to read carefully, because it covers the biggest risk for non-coders using Claude Code - and it's not what you'd expect.
+This is the section that I want you to read carefully, because it covers the biggest risk for non-coders using Claude Code - which isn't building the wrong thing.
+It's not knowing what questions to ask.

 Claude Code can build apps with databases, user accounts, payment processing, and then deploy them to AWS, Azure, or Vercel.
 It can do really impressive things and create software in seconds.

 But there's a huge gap between "it works" and "it's safe" - and if you don't have a technical background, you might not even realise this gap exists.
+Building software involves hundreds of small decisions that experienced developers have learned to make almost without thinking - they've seen things break, they've read the horror stories, and they've picked up good practices that shape how they work.

-User data needs to be handled properly.
-If your app collects any personal information - names, email addresses, anything - there are legal requirements around how you store and process that data.
 GDPR applies if you have any users in Europe, and getting this wrong can have real consequences.
-This isn't something that Claude will always flag unprompted.
+This isn't something that Claude will always flag unprompted, so you might need to ask.

-Cloud costs can spiral quickly.
-Deploying an app to AWS or Azure is really straightforward with Claude's help, but if you don't understand the pricing model - you can run up a serious bill.
-I've seen stories of people getting unexpected invoices, as they didn't realise that a specific setting was costing them money.
+Deploying an app to AWS or Azure is really straightforward with Claude's help, but if you don't understand the pricing model you can run up a serious bill.

-Security isn't optional.
-Things like authentication, input validation, and HTTPS are the minimum for any app that's publicly accessible.
 Claude will often implement these for you, but the implementations aren't always robust - and you might not have the knowledge to tell the difference between a solid implementation and one that has gaps.

 This is the huge gap between developers and those with no technical background.
 The experienced developers know what they should be looking for and can verify Claude's work.
 But beginners are relying on Claude to catch problems that it might have introduced itself.